abruzzi/data-fetching-patterns-in-react/README.md

 <div><div><h1>Juntao Qiu</h1><p>Developer, Educator, Author</p></div></div>
 ```

-You can then place such content into the `<div id="root"></div>`, and then in the frontend, React can hydrate the application with user interactions, it can save the first round render - which can be great time saving when the application is big.
+You can then place such content into the `<div id="root"></div>`, and then in the frontend, React can hydrate the application with user interactions.
+It can save the first round of render - which can be a great time saver when the application is big.

 ![Server-Side Rendering with hydrate](images/timeline-1-7-ssr-hydrate.png)

 In theory, the mechanism works perfectly, and both the backend and frontend are working seamlessly.
-However, if the output is too long the `renderToString` might not be a good option as it needs all the components to be rendered.
+However, if the output is too long, `renderToString` might not be a good option as it needs all the components to be rendered.

-In addition, the traditional SSR doesn’t support data fetching, meaning the `useEffect` blocks we see above in the client side won’t work, data fetching still need to be done in the backend.
+Moreover, traditional SSR lacks support for data fetching, implying that the `useEffect` patterns used on the client side are ineffective.
+This necessitates handling data fetching at the backend.
+React Server Components offer a solution to this issue, providing a way to enhance asynchronous programming practices across React codebases.

-## React Server Component
+## Introducing React Server Component

-Introduce the React Server Component.
+React Server Components allow rendering components on the server, reducing client-side bundle size and improving performance by fetching data and executing logic server-side.
+They seamlessly integrate with client components for an optimized, interactive user experience.

 ```tsx
 async function getFriends(id: string) {